 - A diet high in trans fat.
-Research has shown higher rates of endometriosis diagnosis among women who consume more trans fat.
+Research has found higher rates of endometriosis diagnoses among women who consume more trans fat.
 Trans fat is found predominately in fried, processed, and fast foods.
 Learn more about why trans fats are so unhealthy.

 - Red meat consumption.
-Some research has shown an increased risk for endometriosis development with a high intake of red meat.
+Some research has shown an increased risk of endometriosis development with a high intake of red meat.

 - Gluten.
-One study involving 207 women with endometriosis showed a pain decrease in 75 percent of them after eliminating gluten from the diet.
+One study involving 207 women with endometriosis showed 75 percent of them had a decrease in pain after eliminating gluten from the diet.
 Check out this detailed beginner’s guide to a gluten-free diet if you’re interested in eliminating gluten.

-- High-FODMAP foods.
-One study found significantly improved symptoms in those with irritable bowel syndrome (IBS) and endometriosis who followed a low-FODMAP diet.
+One studyfound symptoms significantly improved in those with irritable bowel syndrome (IBS) and endometriosis who followed a low-FODMAP diet.

 Foods that can influence hormone regulation, particularly estrogen balance, can negatively affect those with endometriosis.
-In addition, you should avoid foods that may promote inflammation in the body and lead to further pain or progression of the disorder.
+In addition, avoid or limit foods that may promote inflammation in the body and lead to further pain or progression of the disorder.
 These foods include: